cedadev/jasmin-help-hugo-hinode/content/docs/mass/setting-up-your-jasmin-account-for-access-to-mass.md

 keep your SSH client up to date in order to be able to connect securely to JASMIN.
 {{< /alert >}}

-**Note:** that the `-A` in the first SSH command is mandatory to enable access to the client VM, the `-X` enables X11 forwarding and is optional.
+**Note:** You will need **"agent forwarding"** enabled for your **initial** connection: this is the `-A` option for the initial connection to the login node.
+Graphical clients normally provide a tick-box option for this.
+Likewise, if you need graphics output you should also use `-X` to enable X11 forwarding, but for any graphics-heavy applications you are recommended to make the initial connection using the [NX graphical linux desktop service]({{% ref "graphical-linux-desktop-access-using-nx" %}}) instead and use a Terminal window within that environment.

+In your terminal window:

 {{<command user="localuser" host="localhost">}}
 ssh -A -X <userid>@login-01.jasmin.ac.uk